snipsco/snips-nlu/docs/source/tutorial.rst

 .. important::

-    Even though the term "probability" is used here, the values should rather be considered as scores as they do not sum to 1.0.
+    Even though the term ``"probability"`` is used here, the values should rather be considered as confidence scores as they do not sum to 1.0.

 .. _none_intent: